HSF/hsf.github.io/organization/_posts/2020/2020-04-23-coordination.md

 ### Detector Simulation

-For the last couple of weeks focussed on the LHCC report.
+For the last couple of weeks focused on the LHCC report.
 Need to organize the next topical meeting asap avoiding conflicts with May workshop.

 ### Reconstruction and Software Triggers